spiffe/spire-controller-manager/README.md

 ### Upgrade

-The SPIRE Controller Manager depends on have the correct set of [Custom Resources](#custom-resources) corresponding to the version to be installed.
+The SPIRE Controller Manager depends to have the correct set of [Custom Resources](#custom-resources) corresponding to the version to be installed.
 Before upgrading, upgrade custom resources in [config/crd](/config/crd)